 FILL-IN PLAYERS

 If you have a fill in player that is not currently playing for SMAA, the player must be registered prior to taking the court.
 Please email the details (Full name, DOB, contact details: address, phone, email) to admin@smaanetballclub.com.au

+Can they do this via PLAYHQ?

 PLAYER MEDICAL CONDITIONS